Personal and Professional Development

 Offender Assessment and Treatment

-Within this unit students will develop a critical overview of specialist applications of forensic psychology in relation to diverse groups of offenders, in terms of assessment, formulation, management, and treatment.
-The unit will provide students with an understanding of a variety of assessment and treatment approaches used within public and private sector settings, specifically applied to an offending population.
+Within this unit you'll develop a critical overview of specialist applications of forensic psychology in relation to diverse groups of offenders, in terms of assessment, formulation, management, and treatment.
+The unit provides you with an understanding of a variety of assessment and treatment approaches used within public and private sector settings, specifically applied to an offending population.